Jopp-gh/Obsidian-Dune84/README.md

 As a big fan of [**Frank Herbert**](https://en.wikipedia.org/wiki/Frank_Herbert)'s famous Dune novels and its gorgeous cinematic transposition of [**Dune**](https://www.imdb.com/title/tt0087182/?ref_=nm_ov_bio_lk)(1984) written and directed by [**David Lynch**](https://www.imdb.com/name/nm0000186/bio?ref_=nm_ov_bio_sm), i developed this theme to create a pleasant environment for my PKM activities in Obsidian.

 This theme offers many features to organize your documents with reworked notes, callouts, custom tables.
-Stilistic elements for poetry and various decorations add a particular touch to your documents, pictures can be customized in a variety of ways.
+Stilistic elements for poetry and various decorations add a particular touch to your documents, pictures are customizable in a variety of ways.

 Printing (**Export as PDF**) incorporates all features added by this theme, dark themes preserve their overall color scheme, save for dark backgrounds which will be printed in white.
 **Slide** is a core plugin of Obsidian to create slideshows on-the-fly.
-Now this interface is bigger, less cluttered and incorporates all features added by this theme
+Slides' interface is now bigger, less cluttered and incorporates all features added by this theme

 Particular attention has got the **phone interface**, the overall look is more compact and most features implemented in the desktop version work technically speaking, for phones as well.
-You will get more space on-screen, better bigger buttons easier to spot and an improved haptic feeback for a better flow.
+You will get more space on-screen, better bigger buttons which in return are easier to spot and enable an improved haptic feeback to stay in your flow.

 My main goal to design **Dune** was to get a clean, clutter-free experience and therefore most buttons are semi-hidden by default (desktop).
-With **Style Settings** installed, you can re-enable everything hidden, if you need to do so.
+With **Style Settings** installed, you can re-enable buttons, if you need to do so.

 ### Required

 - to display "Dune-1984" correctly and to get all options added by my theme, get [**Style Settings**](https://github.com/mgmeyers/obsidian-style-settings) by mgMeyers
-- to add some features eg. multiple highlights, Raisecaps, sideboxes, ect., get [**Quickadd**](https://github.com/chhoumann/quickadd) by chhoumann
+- to add some features eg. Raisecaps, sideboxes, quicker callouts, ect., get [**Quickadd**](https://github.com/chhoumann/quickadd) by chhoumann
-- to create custom callout boxes, get [**Admonition**](https://github.com/valentine195/obsidian-admonition) by valentine195
+- to generate quickly custom callout boxes, get [**Admonition**](https://github.com/valentine195/obsidian-admonition) by valentine195

 ### Screenshots